 This is an exciting (if not scary) formula because it forces you to squarely identify what you’re about.
 See the differences among three of my positioning statements.

-To Zachary and Lucas, Joe Hage is the loving parent that gives you all the love and support you can handlebecause everything he does, he does for the two of you.
+To Zachary and Lucas, Joe Hage is the loving parent that gives you all the love and support you can handle because he listens to you, nurtures you, and, to the best of his ability, gives you what you’ll need to become successful members of society.

-To medical device manufacturers and distributors, Joe Hage is the CEO and Founder of Medical Marcom, a medical marketing consultancy specializing in marketing communications that will increase the quality and quantity of your medical leads because, at a publicly traded medical device company, Joe helped created an entirely new web presence and strategy, helped increased page views by 253 percent, introduced social media, and helped generate a lead pipeline in excess of $7 million.
+To medical device manufacturers and the vendors that serve them, Joe Hage is the medical device marketing consultant that will increase the quality and quantity of your medical leads because, before he started his practice in 2011, he helped a $200-million medical device manufacturer create an entirely new web presence and strategy, increase page views by 253 percent, introduce social media, and generate a lead pipeline in excess of $7 million.

 Each of these positioning statements is so different, but it’s the same Joe Hage each time.
 For each, I’m positioning myself as the right person for the job – depending on the target’s need.